 Organise a fundraising event

 When choosing a venue think about ease of access, parking and the distance that people will have to travel.
+Please also ensure your venue allows for the introduction of Covid-19 safety measures, such as social distancing and sanitisation stations.
 Consider hire costs too – do you know someone who could provide a free venue?

 Sell tickets ahead of the event – that way you’ll raise money even if the person decides not to come on the day.